Dacrol/storypalette-server/README.md

 grunt serve
 ```

-You may want to edit /etc/hosts:
+You may want to edit /etc/hosts for local development:

 ```
 127.0.0.1 api.storypalette.dev